[ MainStage Playwright ]

 What am I going to eat?
 I have dietary restrictions!

 MCC’s Institute for Culinary Arts serves lunch, snacks and dinner to MainStage playwrights during the conference.
 If you have dietary restrictions, please send us an email with the subject line Dietary Restrictions and tell us what your particular needs are, such as “I am a vegetarian” or “I am gluten-free.”

 Who communicates with me?

 We keep in touch via email (firstname.lastname@example.org).
 You may also receive emails from Kevin Lawler, the Producing Artistic Director of the GPTC; Scott Working, the WorkShop/PlayLab Coordinator; and your director.
 Now is the time to begin regularly checking your email for important information from the GPTC and your director regarding your rehearsal schedule.
 Please respond to these emails in a timely manner.

 A computer lounge is located in the ICA and MCC guest wireless Internet is available on campus.
 Internet login information is available at the registration desk in the ICA.

 What should I do every day?
 How long is a typical day at the GPTC?

 What supplies should I keep with me during the day?

 We provide a book bag, notebook and conference program.
-The program includes building and campus maps, daily schedules and other helpful information.
 We also suggest writing utensils, a sweater to wear in air-conditioned rooms, a water bottle and maybe a few snacks.

 How do I sign up for WorkShops?

 Help!
 I forgot my toothbrush/socks/etc.

 GPTC staff are available daily for short as-necessary trips to the pharmacy, grocery store, etc.

 Who is cast in my play?